Middlesbrough F.C.: Colours and crest

 Middlesbrough's original home kit upon election to the Football League in 1899 was a white home shirt with red shorts, and they did not adopt their colours of blue and white until later that season.
 Previous kits included a white shirt with a red and white polka dotted collar from around 1889.
 The Middlesbrough kit has remained broadly the same since 1899; a red shirt with white detailing, with shorts and socks of either red or white.
 The distinctive broad white stripe across the chest was introduced by Jack Charlton in 1973 (following an attempt to change the home shirt to a Leeds United-style white shirt), and brought back for a one-off in 1997–98, and, then again, for the 2000–01 and 2004–05 seasons due to popular demand.
 The club subsequently announced in December 2007 that the club would allow fans to decide via an online and text vote whether the white band should return for the following season.
 On 8 January 2008, the club announced that, with 77.4% of voters voting in its favour, the white band would return to the home kit, and that fans would choose the final shirt appearance from a selection of three designs, of which the winner was announced on 7 May 2008.

 The Middlesbrough crest has gone through four changes since the formation of the club.
 Initially, the badge was simply the town of Middlesbrough's crest with a red lion instead of a blue lion in order to fit in with the club's colours.
 Following the adoption of the white band on the shirts in 1973, only the red lion remained with the letters "M.F.C" underneath in red.
 This was further adapted following the reformation of the club in 1986 to a circular crest with the lion in the middle and the words "Middlesbrough Football Club 1986" around the circle in order to reflect this new era.
 In 2007, Middlesbrough changed their crest again, this time with the lion inside a shield and the words "Middlesbrough Football Club 1876" underneath.
 The club's chairman Steve Gibson stated that the intention was to reflect the club's long history and not just their post-liquidation status.
+On 16 October 2025, Middlesbrough announced a new crest to be used from the 2026–27 season onwards, signalling a return to the all-familiar roundel shape after 19 years and tie in with the club's 150th anniversary celebrations, with a special version of the new crest to be used during that anniversary season.